How to Prepare for a Virtual Interview

 One of the most important things you can do is to test out your technology ahead of time.
 Check your internet connectivity, and make sure your microphone and video camera are working properly.

 If the image or audio quality is poor, you may want to buy a webcam with a built-in microphone.
-And make sure you have the equipment already set up on the day of the interview.
+Also make sure you have the equipment already set up on the day of the interview.

 Spend some time thinking about the right location in your home to conduct the interview.
 If you already have a home office, this may be a natural choice.